yaronf/I-D/STAR/draft-ietf-acme-star.md

 A STAR Client is not included in this implementation, but done by direct HTTP request with any open HTTP REST API tool.
 This is expected to be covered as part of the {{I-D.sheffer-acme-star-request}} implementation.

-This implementation completely covers STAR Proxy and ACME Server with STAR extension
+This implementation completely covers STAR Proxy and ACME Server with STAR extension.

 ## Version Compatibility